 Author: Loyd Rawls

-Loyd H. Rawls, President/CEO of The Rawls Group, has specialized in succession planning for closely-held, family owned businesses since 1973.
+Loyd H. Rawls, President/Chairman of The Rawls Group, has specialized in succession planning for closely-held, family owned businesses since 1973.
 Well respected in his field, Mr. Rawls is a highly requested speaker and has published numerous articles and publications on this subject such as “Seeking Succession: How to Continue the Family Business Legacy” and “The Succession Bridge: Key Manager Succession Alternatives for Family Owned Businesses.”